Zreechxnn/pianika-IOT/README.md

-# pianika-IOT
+Pianika IOT

-This project simulates a digital piano using an Arduino microcontroller.
-Each key represents a musical note that produces a sound through a speaker when pressed.
+The Pianika IOT project emulates a simple digital piano using an Arduino microcontroller.
+It allows you to play musical notes (DO, RE, MI, FA, SOL, LA, SI) by pressing physical buttons, which trigger sound output through a connected speaker or buzzer.

 Features

-Play musical notes (DO, RE, MI, FA, SOL, LA, SI) using physical buttons.
+Play Notes: Seven musical notes (DO, RE, MI, FA, SOL, LA, SI) triggered by buttons.

-Configurable notes using predefined frequencies.
+Customizable Frequencies: Adjust note frequencies in the code for specific sounds.

-Simple circuit design for easy replication.
+Minimalist Design: Easy-to-assemble circuit suitable for beginners.

 Components

 Arduino Board

-Push Buttons (7 units)
+Push Buttons (7 units for each musical note)

-Resistors (Pull-up resistors or use internal pull-up)
+Resistors (or use Arduino's internal pull-up resistors)

 Speaker/Buzzer